arcuru/eidetica/docs/README.md

 ### Data Storage

 Fundamentally, the Metadata info is shared across all devices, but the actual data is not.

-Data itself can be stored either inline, in a separate table, locally on the filesystem, remotely on some other device, or remotely in an S3 compatible cache.
+So you can separately sync the Metadata/history without syncing the data.
+You can also delete/move/archive data without modifying the metadata.

+The data is stored by its hash in a separate table.
+It can be either stored inline in that table, in a local file, in S3, or as a reference to another Eidetica node.
+At some point, it may be possible to store it as a diff on top of another piece of data.
-The data may not necessarily be present.
+The data may not necessarily be present, so we may only have links/hints as to where the data is.

 Local devices will use caching strategies to keep recent or frequently accessed data.